-We intend to grant equity awards with respect to 17,855 shares of our Class A common stock, which will vest immediately, to our non-employee directors.
+We will grant equity awards with respect to 16,670 shares of our Class A common stock, which will vest immediately, to our non-employee directors.
 These awards will decrease our pro forma net tangible book value per share and increase the dilution to new investors in this offering by an immaterial amount.